2021 Australian Open women's singles draw, results - Tennis

-Serena Williams bids once more for a record-tying 24th Grand Slam singles title at the Australian Open, where she’s seeded 10th and may have to beat the top three seeds to win the tournament.
+Serena Williams bids once more for a record-tying 24th Grand Slam singles title at the Australian Open, where she’s seeded 10th and faces a difficult road to the crown.

 Williams, 39, beat No. 2 Simona Halep in the quarterfinals and will play No. 3 Naomi Osaka in the semifinals.
-In the other half of the draw, No. 1 Ash Barty is two match wins from the final.
+In the other half of the draw, No. 1 Ash Barty was upset by No. 25 Karolina Muchova in the quarterfinals.

 Williams’ draw might not be easy, but she benefited from the tournament being pushed back three weeks amid the coronavirus pandemic.
 That allowed more time for her Achilles to heal after she withdrew injured before her second-round match at the French Open on Sept.
 30.